Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Appendix

-\subsection{Does The Self-Confidence Of LLM Reverse When Performing Two Question Sets With Same Task Format But Objectively Different Difficulties?}

-We initially select some candidate LLMs for filtering tests, and then compare our selection results with those relying on manual annotations to examine whether the LLMs exhibiting a reversal of self-confidence inversion also perform poorly in the qualification tests based on manual annotations.
-Table \ref{tab:5-1} and \ref{tab:5-2} (in Appendix \ref{Appendix E}) show the self-confidence level of LLMs extracted by two methods on the Xsum dataset.
-The easy set is formed by GPT-4 and RWKV, the hard set is formed by GPT-4 and Claude.
-Both experiment results show that the self-confidence level of ChatGLM3-6B on the easy set is lower than on the hard set, indicating a reversal of confidence.
-Therefore, it is filtered out.
-Then we conduct the filtering test based on manual annotation and the results are shown in Figure \ref{fig:5-1}.
-It indicates that LLMs exhibiting a reversal of confidence also show lower accuracy in the qualification tests based on manual annotations, which demonstrates the effectiveness of our selection method.
+We present methods for extracting LLMs' self-confidence using probability transformation and direct prompting.
+For probability transformation, we constrain the model's output with the statement: "You only need to output one or two to indicate which answer is better."
+We design two prompts based on the statement's position: `\textit{prompt1}' places it at the beginning, and `\textit{prompt2}' places it at the end.
+For direct prompting, we design two strategies with different self-confidence level labels: [`doubtful', `uncertain', `moderate', `confident', `absolute'] (referred to as `\textit{doubtful}') and [`null', `low', `medium', `high', `expert'] (referred to as `\textit{null}').
+After obtaining self-confidence level labels, we convert them into integers from 1 to 5 (with higher numbers indicating greater confidence).
+Next, we explore whether our method can effectively filter out LLMs with unreasonable self-confidence levels.
+Table \ref{tab:5-2} and \ref{tab:5-1} show the self-confidence levels extracted by two methods on the Xsum dataset.
+The easy set is formed by GPT-4 and RWKV, and the hard set is formed by GPT-4 and Claude.
+Both results show that ChatGLM3-6B has lower self-confidence on the easy set than on the hard set, indicating unreasonable confidence, and is therefore filtered out.
+Then, we compare our filtering results with those of PRE (Human\_Filter), as shown in Figure \ref{fig:5-1}.
+The results indicate that LLMs with unreasonable confidence levels also exhibit lower accuracy in qualification tests based on manual annotations, which demonstrates the effectiveness of our method.
+In our experiments, we use GPT-4 and Claude to construct the hard set, GPT-4 and RWKV to construct the easy set, and adopt the `\textit{null}' and `\textit{prompt1}'.